Underwater photography: Underwater flash

 The use of a flash or strobe is often regarded as the most difficult aspect of underwater photography.
 Some misconceptions exist about the proper use of flash underwater, especially as it relates to wide-angle photography.
 Generally, the flash should be used to supplement the overall exposure and to restore lost color, not as the primary light source.
 In situations such as the interior of caves or shipwrecks, wide-angle images can be 100% strobe light, but such situations are fairly rare.
 Usually, the photographer tries to create an aesthetic balance between the available sunlight and the strobe.
 Deep, dark or low visibility environments can make this balance more difficult, but the concept remains the same.
 Many modern cameras have simplified this process through various automatic exposure modes and the use of through-the-lens (TTL) metering.
 The increasing use of digital cameras has reduced the learning curve of underwater flash significantly, since the user can instantly review photos and make adjustments.

 Color is absorbed as it travels through water, so that the deeper the observer, the less reds, oranges and yellow colors remain.
 The strobe replaces that color.
 It also helps to provide shadow and texture, and is a valuable tool for creativity.

 An added complication is the phenomenon of backscatter, where the flash reflects off particles in the water.
+These particles show up in the final shot as bright dots.
 Even seemingly clear water contains enormous amounts of these particulates, even if they not readily seen by the naked eye.
 The best technique for avoiding backscatter is positioning the strobe away from the axis of the camera lens.
 Ideally, this means the flash will not light up the particulates in water directly in front of the lens, but will still illuminate the subject.
 Various systems of jointed arms and attachments are used to make off-camera strobes easier to manipulate.